-According to TripAdvisor, this 5-acre park has 4 entry gateways with granite columns.
+This 5-acre park has 4 entry gateways with granite columns.
 It has a fountain in the center, with the entrance pillars carrying inscriptions of memorable quotations from President Kennedy.
 The paths are simple yet brilliant.
 It is located across Memorial Drive.

 Schools in Cambridge

 Cambridge is home to many great schools from elementary to the post-secondary level.
 Below are some of the schools in this area.

 This is public school that has about 290 students in grades PK, K-5, and a teacher-student ratio of 1 to 13.